yyumna/climatechange_ai/events/neurips2020.md

 * To participate fully in the workshop, including interactive poster sessions and live Q&A with speakers, register at <a href='https://neurips.cc/Register/view-registration' target='_blank'>neurips.cc/Register/view-registration</a>. <b>(Note: Registration deadline extended through December 13)</b>
 * Keynotes and spotlight talks will be accessible via a free livestream.
 * See [below](#schedule) for a full schedule and info on how to participate.
+* All attending the poster session are warmly invited to play Mingle Bingo.
+More information [here](#mingle-bingo).

 ***